RusokeMarvin/MiniApp/README.md

 ## FIREBASE INTEGRATION
 I used firebase realtime database where i was able to import my words.json into it.
-The file contains the following data whish is needed to get 10/10 scores;
+The file contains the following data which is needed to get 10/10 scores;
 {
   "words": {
     "0": "apple",